robertostling/gec-evaluation/annotator/GUIDELINES.md

 Based on Lau et al. (2015).
 No definitions are given except the labels, so we rely heavily on native speaker judgement.

+Note that fluency, like grammaticality, is defined with respect to the system output only.
+The meaning may be completely implausible or different from the reference, but if the sentence could have been produced by a native speaker in some other context, we consider it to sound natural.

+Low grammaticallity always implies low fluency, but the opposite is not true.
+A sentence that is technically grammatical could still sound unnatural, if a native speaker would be unlikely to produce it.

 ## Extremely natural

+Example: **Jag tror att du förstår mina problem även om jag inte är kvar i kursen .**

+This does not mean the same thing as the SweLL reference at all, but sounds native-like in a different context.
+Thus it has high grammaticality and fluency, but does not preserve meaning.

 ## Somewhat natural

+Example: **Kan lycka mätas i förhållande till landets ekonomiska eller ens egen framgång ?**

+This is grammatical and in fact identical to the SweLL reference, but a bit awkward.
+There are two interpretations (is one's own success economical, or just general success?) and the disjunction would probably have been expressed by a native speaker to clarify this: **landets eller ens egen ekonomiska framgång** or **landets ekonomiska framgång eller ens egen framgång**.

 ## Somewhat unnatural

+Example: **Om du håller med min förslag kan vi köpa den imorgon .**

+This is ungrammatical (gender agreement: min förslag), and normally the preposition "om" would be used before that NP.
+But since the construction "håller med [person]" (without "om") exists with a slightly different meaning (agrees with [person]), the end result is easy to interpret.
+Overall this results in a clearly non-native sentence with two grammatical errors, but of a kind one would barely react to if spoken by someone known to be a non-native speaker.

+Example: **Jag frågade min kusin från Tyskland om det , och min kusin från Tyskland avtäckte att det inte går .**

+This is grammatical, but the full NP (min kusin från Tyskland) is repeated where a native speaker would most likely use an abbreviated reference like a pronoun.
+In addition, there is a word choice error (avtäckte) is interpretable only with some effort.

 ## Extremely unnatural

+Example: **Jag är mår bra.**

+Although there is only a single error, the combination of two present-tense verbs sounds rather unnatural, and probably belongs between the "somewhat unnatural" and "extremely unnatural" categories.

+Example: **Jag tror att du förstår mina problem även borta mig från den kursen .**

+This has lower fluency than the previous example.
+The use of "borta" as a verb (instead of "ta bort"), several words are missing around "även", and an extra determiner ("den") is inserted at the end.

+Example: **Om du är håller med min förslag vi kan köpa den imorgon .**

+This is similar to the example under "somewhat unnatural" above, except the "är" + present tense combination and a word order error (vi kan) later in the sentence.

 # Meaning preservation

+We use the scale from Yoshimura et al. (2020).
+They cite Xu et al (2016), but as far as I can see they only mention a "5-point scale" without any further details.

+Note that meaning preservation is with respect to the *reference*.
+This means that a GEC system which does not perform any edits at all can also have a low meaning preservation score, if the original sentence has a literal interpretation different from the reference.
+For instance, consider the following case:

+Original: **My grandfather dyed before I was birthed**

+Human reference: **My grandfather died before I was born**

+System output: **My grandfather dyed before I was born**

+During annotation we assume that the human reference contains the correct interpretation of each sentence (the SweLL annotators have access to a wider context).
+Therefore, the *intended* meaning of the original sentence has not been "preserved" (or rather, inferred) by the GEC system, and would probably be classified as "moderate differences" or even "substantially different" because the semantics of the whole sentence change radically.

 ## Identical